top of page

 Choice Architecture, Privacy Valuations, and Selection in Consumer Data (with Tesary Lin)

-Revise and Resubmit at Marketing Science
+Conditional Accept at Marketing Science

 Winner - EC'2023 Exemplary Empirical paper;